We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more

 How The “Hero’s Journey” Can Teach Your Kids About Resilience

 Kids need heroes.

+I know you want to raise a resilient child.
+So, the best way to do this is to make sure your kids have a hero in their lives.
 Someone who is going to inspire them and offer a moral compass.
 Someone who is going to be a powerful role-model.
 A character who shows that life is an adventure that comes with troubles and hardships, enemies and danger, but always ends well.
-As long as the hero doesn’t give up, the victory is possible.
+As long as the hero doesn’t give up, victory is possible.

 As Albert Einstein said:

 “You never fail until you stop trying.”

 Every good movie, book, or story typically has one myth in the middle – a myth called “The Hero’s Journey” that was introduced by Joseph Campbell in his book “The Hero with A Thousand Faces.”

 The author aims to show to us that adventures world-famous heroes are facing aren’t far from what we’re going through in our present life, each day.